javierz0r/l2catianocompiladocore/README.md

 Legal
 ---

-L2J is distributed under the terms of GNU/GPL, we require you to:
+L2 Catia is distributed under the terms of GNU/GPL, we require you to:

 a) Preserve login notice.
 This gives us, L2J Developers, appropriate credit for our hard work done during our free time without any